rimu911/tatc/README.md

 `adaptive`
 * This models adaptively learns the words to needed to identify languages using Multinomial Naive Bayes algorithm
-* This model is only supported when `translation_engine` is set to `google` or `bing` as the algorithmn relies results from these engine for learning
+* This model is only supported when `translation_engine` is set to `google` or `bing` as the algorithmn relies results from these engine for training
 * Training data can be added to `resources/<language_id>.csv` to improve initial detection accuracy or to reduce the need to use external services

 `adaptive-forced`
 * Forces loading the adaptive model when using an unsupported translation engine
 * Adaptive learning may not be available and accuracy is limited to known data only

-When using other available but unsupported translation engine, language detection model will always default to `legacy`
+When using other available but unsupported translation engine, language detection model will always default to `legacy` with exception to `adaptive-forced`

 #### Translation
 _Note: Configuration for translation is per channel basis, and is not shared across all channels_